MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-overview.md

 This order is designed to leverage the value of the capabilities quickly based on how much effort is typically required to deploy and configure the capabilities.
 For example, Defender for Office 365 can be configured in less time than it takes to enroll devices in Defender for Endpoint.
 Prioritize the components to meet your business needs.

-## Create the pilot environment
+## Start the pilot

-This series of articles assumes that you already have a production Microsoft 365 tenant and are activating Microsoft 365 E5 trial licenses to pilot Microsoft Defender XDR in your current environment.
-An in-place pilot will let you keep any security methods with the purchase of licenses after the pilot.
-Microsoft recommends you create your evaluation in an existing production subscription of Microsoft 365 to gain real-world insights immediately and you can tune settings to work against current threats in your environment.
+This series of articles assumes that you already have a production Microsoft 365 tenant and are running the pilot there.
+An in-place pilot will let you keep any security settings and methods with the purchase of licenses after the pilot.

+Microsoft recommends you create your pilot in your existing production subscription of Microsoft 365 to gain real-world insights immediately and you can tune settings to work against current threats in your environment.
 After you've gained experience and are comfortable with the platform, simply promote each component, one at a time, to production.

 An alternative is to  [Set up your Microsoft Defender XDR trial lab environment](setup-m365deval.md).
-However, it won't show any real cyber security information such as threats or attacks on your production Microsoft 365 tenant while you are piloting.
+However, this environment won't show any real cyber security information such as threats or attacks on your production Microsoft 365 tenant, while you are piloting.

 <a name='you-will-need-to-activate-e5-trial-licenses-to-evaluate-microsoft-365-defender'></a>

-### Activate your Microsoft 365 E5 trial licenses
+### Using Microsoft 365 E5 trial licenses

-To take advantage of Microsoft 365 E5 trial licenses during your pilot:
+If you do not have Microsoft 365 E5 and want to advantage of Microsoft 365 E5 trial licenses for your pilot:

 1. Sign in your existing Microsoft 365 tenant administration portal.
 2. Select **Purchase Services** from the navigation menu.